- The Need for a Startup Budget

 A budget is a tool to investigate and analyze a business's capital requirement to cover costs and manage cash flows, especially in the initial months.
 It plays the role of roadmap without which the company can spend its valuable funds inefficiently or run out of cash in a short time.
 The budget can reflect a comparatively realistic picture of fund management created based on your best estimates and market research, such as what and how your competitor allocates the funding in the first few months.

-Your budget plays a varying role at different stages of the business life cycle.
+Your budget plays a varying role at different stages of the business life cycle, from incorporating your venture to running online marketing campaigns, such as inbound marketing campaigns.
 Once the business starts settling, it becomes an analytical tool that you can utilize to evaluate spending on each area and income and their deviation from the planned ones.
 The planned versus actual analysis will highlight the business's internal issues, cost-saving opportunities, investment opportunities, and areas of improvement.

 For instance, let's say you allocated a total of $60,000 for marketing.
 Then, you spent $50,000 on magazine single-page advertisements and $10,000 on online marketing.
 This marketing expenditure has driven around 70% of sales by online marketing and only 30% through advertising.
 Thus, it depicts that the business shouldn't spend more on magazine advertisements.